rolfsimoes/snic/docs/articles/snic-spatraster-pipeline.md

 ## References

-Achanta, R., & Süsstrunk, S. (2017).
+Achanta, R., & Susstrunk, S. (2017).
 Superpixels and polygons using simple non-iterative clustering. *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.
 <doi:10.1109/CVPR.2017.520>